-Whole school approaches Additional, targeted support and provision for Specialist, individualised support and provision for The universal offer to all children. groups of children individual children Teachers have high expectations of all learners based on regular assessment and provide Quality First Teaching Teachers' planning takes account of differing learning styles - VAK Teachers written feedback identifies next steps for learning Children work towards individual targets SENDCo updates the Record of Need every term and updates staff weekly at staff meetings Whole school training is provided to ensure level of understanding and expectations for children with SEND are consistent The SENDCo attends the SENDCo Network meetings with local schools and within the Aspire Trust and updates staff when relevant The SENDCo and other members of the Senior Leadership Team regularly carry out 'SEND Learning walks' TA meetings are held regularly and relevant training offered Small group support is offered where children are: Taught how to access and make use of relevant working walls, "toolkits" and other prompts to support and challenge them in their learning Grouped according to need for targeted specific small group teaching from both teachers and TAs sometimes in class and sometimes in quiet areas outside the main classroom Children are often introduced to key vocabulary ahead of their peers in "Preteach" sessions All staff have regular relevant training to enable them to know and understand the needs of pupils and training and support is offered making use of external professionals as well as the school SENDCO, ASD Champion, TIS practitioners etc. Class teachers are responsible for ensuring that planning and provision meets the needs of all children with SEN Additional resources are provided to support learning e.g. Clicker 7, Pastoral support, Rapid Read, Toe by Toe, Project X, Power of one/two, move and sit cushions, sloping desktops, weighted jackets, fidgets, chewelry, coloured overlays, stabilo pens/pencils, stress balls, talking tins, task boards, visual prompts etc On-going training and support is given to teachers and TAs working with children who have special educational needs making use of external professionals as well as the school SENDCO, ASD Champion etc. Children may work alongside their peers on a modified curriculum or may work on a personalised learning programme devised with professional support and advice Additional adult support is provided for children with Education Health Care Plans as well as for children with have been identified as having a high level of need.
+Specialist, individualised support and provision for individual children

+- Teachers have high expectations of all learners based on regular assessment and provide Quality First Teaching - Teachers' planning takes account of differing learning styles VAK - Teachers written feedback identifies next steps for learning - Children work towards individual targets - SENDCo updates the Record of Need every term and updates staff weekly at staff meetings - Whole school training is provided to ensure level of understanding and expectations for children with SEND are consistent - The SENDCo attends the SENDCo Network meetings with local schools and within the Aspire Trust and updates staff when relevant - The SENDCo and other members of the Senior Leadership Team regularly carry out 'SEND Learning walks' - TA meetings are held regularly and relevant training offered

+Small group support is offered where children are:

+- Taught how to access and make use of relevant working walls, "toolkits" and other prompts to support and challenge them in their learning - Grouped according to need for targeted specific small group teaching from both teachers and TAs sometimes in class and sometimes in quiet areas outside the main classroom - Children are often introduced to key vocabulary ahead of their peers in "Preteach" sessions - All staff have regular relevant training to enable them to know and understand the needs of pupils and training and support is offered making use of external professionals as well as the school SENDCO, ASD Champion, TIS practitioners etc.

+- Class teachers are responsible for ensuring that planning and provision meets the needs of all children with SEN - Additional resources are provided to support learning e.g. Clicker 7, Pastoral support, Rapid Read, Toe by Toe, Project X, Power of one/two, move and sit cushions, sloping desktops, weighted jackets, fidgets, chewelry, coloured overlays, stabilo pens/pencils, stress balls, talking tins, task boards, visual prompts etc - On-going training and support is given to teachers and TAs working with children who have special educational needs making use of external professionals as well as the school SENDCO, ASD Champion etc. - Children may work alongside their peers on a modified curriculum or may work on a personalised learning programme devised with professional support and advice - Additional adult support is provided for children with Education Health Care Plans as well as for children who have been identified as having a high level of need.